 1/2 tsp vanilla

-1/3 cup powdered granulated sweetener* or 6 Tbsp liquid sweetener
+1/3 cup powdered sweetener (like xylitol)* or 2 Tbsp liquid sweetener

 1 cup almond flour, packed (finely ground almonds, soaked and dried if possible.
 Other seeds or nut flour may be substituted)